5jt/dyalog-cookbook/manuscript/05_logging.md

    r←⍬
    MyLogger←Initial ⍬
    MyLogger.Log'Started MyApp in ',F.PWD
+   MyLogger.Log #.GetCommandLine
    r←TxtToCsv arg~''''
    MyLogger.Log'Shutting down MyApp'
 ∇
 ~~~

+Note that we add the opportunity here to log the full command line.
+In an application that receives its parameters from the command line this is an important thing do to.

-We take the opportunity to moce code from `TxtToCsv` to a new function `GetFiles`.
+We take the opportunity to move code from `TxtToCsv` to a new function `GetFiles`.
 This new function will take the command line argument and return a list of files which may contain zero, one or many filenames:

 ~~~
  ∇ (target files)←GetFiles fullfilepath;csv;target;path;stem